HoomanMinoosepehr/work_shift/readme.md

  ## Back-end:
  On the back end, we have 4 different tables, one for companies, one for managers, one for employees, one for shifts, and one for website admins.
-- Companies and managers and employees each has these columns:
+- Companies managers and employees each has these columns:
     1) first name
     2) last name
     3) email